and3rson/telemux/README.md

     }
 }

-// CheckPrivate is a reusable filter that not only checks for private chat but marks update as processed as well func CheckPrivate(u *tm.Update) {
+// CheckPrivate is a reusable handler that not only checks for private chat but marks update as processed as well func CheckPrivate(u *tm.Update) {
     if !u.EffectiveChat().IsPrivate() {
         u.Bot.Send(tgbotapi.Message(u.EffectiveChat().ID, "I do not accept commands in group chats.
 Send me a PM."))